skiptools/swift-sqlcipher/Documentation/Index.md

 ## Altering the Schema

-SQLite.swift comes with several functions (in addition to `Table.create`) for altering a database schema in a type-safe manner.
+SQLiteDB comes with several functions (in addition to `Table.create`) for altering a database schema in a type-safe manner.

 ### Renaming Tables